Mobeen11/GenerativeAI/POC Generating Advertisement/Readme.md

 2. Prepare the dataset: Modify the `dataset` variable to include the desired tourist destinations, categories, and descriptions.

-3. Run the indexing code: Execute the Python script or Jupyter notebook containing the provided code snippets to index the dataset into Pinecone.
+3. Run the indexing code: Execute the Python script or Jupyter Notebook containing the provided code snippets to index the dataset into Pinecone.

 4. Perform queries: Use the `run_query` function to search for destinations based on a query.